 The site of a Medieval shrunken settlement, with four areas of desertion.
 House platforms, hollow ways, trackways, and a pond are visible as earthworks and on aerial photographs.
 It is situated to the west of Flecknoe.

-The possible site of a Medieval shrunken village.
-A hollow way is visible as an earthwork.
-The site lies to the west of Chapel Green.
+The possible site of a Medieval shrunken village at Priors Marston.
+The remains of the village are visible as earthworks, including several house platforms.
+The site lies to the north of Priors Marston.

-The site of a shrunken settlement at Burmington.
-The remains of the village are visible as earthworks on aerial photographs.
+The site of a shrunken village, at Tidmington, dating to the Medieval period.
+The earthworks are visible on aerial photographs.

 The site of a shrunken village at Little Wolford.
 The village dates from the Medieval to the Post Medieval period.
 Its remains are visible as an earthwork in and around the modern settlement.

 The site of an area of Medieval shrunken village at Longdon.
 It is known from documentary evidence, earthworks of house platforms and trackways revealed on aerial photographs, and from finds of pottery.
 It is located 600m north west of Longdon Poplars.